oluwayetty/Machine-Learning-projects/README.md

 This project is focused on the detection and classification of Venice boats using Deep learning.
 Past related project used the following classification methods: K-Nearest Neighbor (KNN), a Decision Tree Learning Algorithm, and Random Forest (RF) from the WEKA environment.
 In this project, I built a convolution neural network(CNN) that can detect Venice boats and identify its category while explaining the techniques used throughout the process.
 Datasets can be found [here](http://users.diag.uniroma1.it/bloisi/papers/bloisi-vrs2015-draft.pdf)

+### Each folder contains a detailed report for corresponding projects.